joeltok/event-emitter-asyncio/README.md

 # event-emitter-asyncio

-Super simple event bus in Python 3, built with asyncio.
+Super simple event emitter in Python 3, built with asyncio.
 No decorators required.
 Built around a subset of the NodeJS [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) API.

 A full write up and explanation for how this module works can be found [here](https://joeltok.com/blog/2021-3/building-an-event-bus-in-python).